Franklin Boukaka: Cercul Jazz, 1962-67

 In 1962, his place of employment returned from Leopoldville to Brazzaville where he joined the band Cercul Jazz, which two colleagues from Sexy Jazz had joined five years earlier.
 Cercul Jazz was founded in 1954 and named after a youth organization with which it was affiliated, Cercule Culturel de Bacongo.
 Boukaka became a leader of the group, and developed a substantial following.
 Cercul Jazz under Boukaka developed a distinctive style that, while considered ahead of its time, remained faithful to the style of the ensemble of Congo ("restée fidèle au style de l’orchestre de Bacongo"); its music was described as one of the most beautiful in rumba ("l’un des plus beaux de la Rumba").

 In addition to touring their own country, in 1963-64, Cercul Jazz embarked on an African tour, playing in Gabon, Chad, Cameroon and Nigeria.
 In 1965-66, they spent eight months in Cameroon.

 At the same time, Boukaka expanded his songwriting topics beyond "love and nature" to include social issues and politics, or "to analyze and criticize the human soul."
 His politics were socialist, and he particularly emphasized anti-colonialism and African unity.
-At the same time, he was willing to criticize post-independence African governments for corruption and neoptism.
+At the same time, he was willing to criticize post-independence African governments for corruption and nepotism.

 In 1967, Cercul Jazz recorded his composition "Pont sur le Congo" (Bridge on the Congo), suggesting that, with colonialism finished, the two Congos ought to unite.
 Its lyrics included (translated):